Project Leads: Lindsay Miller & Elliot Nahman

 Project Theme: Water Conservation & Tap Water

-The Water Metering projects installed and upgraded meters in 21 buildings with the help of PP-CS, connecting these meters to the campus Obvius server so that real-time metering updates can be viewed online.
+The Water Metering projects (see also Water Metering and Sub-Metering project) installed and upgraded meters in 21 buildings with the help of PP-CS, connecting these meters to the campus Obvius server so that real-time metering updates can be viewed online.
 The project leaders

 The Water Metering and Sub-metering project and the Water Metering and Conservation project were not without their challenges.
 The project leaders had intended to replace ten fixtures in the Wurster bathrooms with ten water efficient and dual flush fixtures, but the equipment slated for installation did not match PP-CS's required fixtures.
 Because the fixture installations were not completed, a post-water efficiency audit was not feasible for the Wurster fixtures.